RKeaves/optimizing-qbittorrent/README.md

 For example, a torrent with 30 seeders and 70 peers (approximately 30% seeders) will generally be faster than one with 500 seeders and 2500 peers (20% seeders) because the average upload capacity available is higher.

 For more detailed information, see the guide on **Good Torrents**.

+> **Additional Tip:** Look for torrents with active comments and recent activity to ensure that the seeds are online and available.

 ---